Polyphonic Expression of Literature and Language

 The stream of consciousness technique serves to deepen the understanding of characters by providing insight into their internal struggles, desires, fears, and motivations.
 It allows readers to engage with the complexity of human thought processes and provides a more immersive reading experience.
 By presenting thoughts as they naturally occur in the character's mind, authors can evoke empathy, create a sense of intimacy, and offer a unique perspective on the characters' psychology.

-2. Reflective Nature of Characters' Thoughts in Joyce's Works
+2. Reflective Nature of Characters' and Thoughts in Joyce's Works

 In James Joyce's works, particularly in "Ulysses" and "A Portrait of the Artist as a Young Man," the reflective nature of characters' thoughts is effectively captured through the stream of consciousness technique.
 Joyce's use of this technique allows readers to delve into the complex and multi-layered interior worlds of his characters, providing insight into their motivations, fears, desires, and internal conflicts.